GitHub Agentic Workflows

 Common Issues

-This reference documents frequently encountered issues when working with GitHub Agentic Workflows, organized by workflow stage and component.
+Frequently encountered issues, organized by workflow stage and component.

-If gh extension install github/gh-aw fails, use the standalone installer (works in Codespaces and restricted networks):
+If gh extension install github/gh-aw fails, use the standalone installer (works in Codespaces and restricted networks).
+Pass a tag as the second argument to pin a version (releases).
+Verify with gh extension list.

 Terminal window